gpavey/sunshine/README.md

   template, so script names, etc., are dynamically replaced with the correct values configured dynamically by Grunt.
-* `delta:less` - When any `*.less` file within `src/` changes, the `src/less/main.less` file is linted and copied into `build/assets/ng-boilerplate.css`.
+* `delta:less` - When any `*.less` file within `src/` changes, the `src/less/main.less` file is linted and copied into.
+(Note from Cindy: There are some .css files that I just renamed to .less so they would compile properly.)
+  `build/assets/ng-boilerplate.css`.
 * `delta:jssrc` - When any JavaScript file within `src/` that does not end in `.spec.js` changes, all JavaScript sources are linted, all unit tests are run,